 Top 5 VAT Mistakes SMEs Make in 2025

-• 4 min read
+- 4 min read

-Navigating Value Added Tax (VAT) can be a labyrinth for Small and Medium Enterprises (SMEs).
+Navigating Value Added Tax (VAT) can be confusing for Small and Medium Enterprises (SMEs).
 With changes every year, staying compliant while maximizing efficiency becomes increasingly challenging.
-As we step into 2025, it's crucial to recognize common pitfalls that could end up costing SMEs not only money but also time and resources.
-At Amana Accounts, we have gathered insights to help you identify and avoid these mistakes.
+As we step into 2026, it's crucial to recognize common pitfalls that could end up costing you both time and money.

 Ignoring VAT Registration Thresholds

-For instance, if your business sees rapid growth in sales, you might find yourself surpassing the threshold without realizing it.
-If you do not register, you might miss out on reclaiming VAT on your purchases.
-Additionally, late registration could lead to penalties and backdated VAT charges.
+If you do not register, you miss out on the opportunity to reclaim VAT on your expenses.
+Additionally, late registration could result in penalties and backdated VAT charges on sales.

 Overlooking Input Tax Deductions